pndaproject/pnda-guide/applications/README.md

 - **sparkStreaming**
  - A spark streaming application.
  - A text file named `application.properties` will be automatically appended with all variables known the the deployment manager and made available on the classpath.
+- **jupyter**
+ - A set of one or more notebook .ipynb files are deployed to Jupyter.
+They are not run automatically.

 ## Descriptors ##

 All component types may contain the following optional descriptors.